Accessible Pedestrian Signals (APS): a Century of Change

 In 2002, the French standardization board, AFNOR, established a standard for Accessible Pedestrian Signals (APS).
 The standard laid down the technical characteristics of the sound unit, the radio frequency used to trigger them and the content of the message provided.
 During the “don’t walk” stage, the signal must state “pedestrian red” followed by the street name, thereby limiting the possible confusion to visually impaired people where there are two crosswalks.
 For the “walk” stage, a continuous bell ring should be emitted.
 The French regulation required the installation of Accessible Pedestrian Signals for every new traffic light that went up and whenever road works were carried out at an intersection.
 Over 200,000 pedestrian lights have today been equipped with acoustic signals complying with the NF S32‑002 standard.

-And Today, What Future for Acoustic Traffic Signals?
+And Today, What Future for Accessible Pedestrian Signals?

 There are many systems in the world that are used to allow the blind and visually impaired to know the right moment to cross the street: cuckoo, tweet-tweet, beep-beep, tick-tock, and even the traditional melodies in Japan.
 Countries also vary greatly in the standards used.
 However, the needs are universal!
 Acoustic performance, ease of use, customized information, limitation of noise pollution, ease of maintenance, reduction of costs, all these issues can be handled by today’s technology.
 Today in 2019, an acoustic traffic signal can not only be configured remotely but also triggered by a smartphone (a tool that is still underestimated for some reason).